nicolaiarocci/nicolaiarocci.com/content/post/books-i-read-in-2025.md

 * Four stars mean a book is exceptional.
 * Five stars is pretty much unheard of.

+### The Mental Load, A Feminist Comic, by Emma

+★★★★☆

+A graphic novel that captures the condition of women in Western Europe today in 10 episodes; a read for everyone, a starting point for exploring topics such as women's mental load and emotional labor.
+I suspect most readers are women; should be men.

 ### Ragazzo, Zuzu

 ★★★☆☆